facile-it/facile-it.github.io/content/blog/eng/run-windows-application-on-ubuntu-using-docker.md

     alexmanno/wine wine notepad.exe
 ```

-It will pull from docker hub the ```alexmanno/wine``` image and run the Windows's notepad.exe application.
+Docker will pull the `alexmanno/wine` image from [Docker Hub](https://hub.docker.com), and run the Windows notepad.exe app.

+PARAGRAFO IN CUI SI SPIEGA IL PROCESSO STEP-BY-STEP

+## macOS

+If you have a macOS system you can still use Docker to run Windows apps, but you need to install [XQuartz](https://www.xquartz.org/) to have an X Windows System running like on Ubuntu.

 ## Conclusion

+(QUALI TEST?)
-Our tests show that most portable applications downloaded from [PortableApps](https://portableapps.com/) work properly with this method, though with obvious performance dropouts.
+Our tests show that most portable apps downloaded from [PortableApps](https://portableapps.com/) work properly with this method, even if with obvious performance drops.

-## Tips and tricks

-If you have a MacOS system you can do it anyway, but you need to install [xQuartz](https://www.xquartz.org/) to have an X Server like the Ubuntu's X.Org
+(È UN PO' SCARNA COME CONCLUSIONE, SE NON C'È ALTRO DA SCRIVERE È MEGLIO INCORPORARE QUESTO PARAGRAFO IN UNO DEI PRECEDENTI)